chinmaydas96/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+	* At first we normalised the dataset using Lambda layers.
+	* Then we crop the images for only important pixel value within the region of interest.
+	* 3 Conv layers with (5,5) filter size with volume 24, 36, 48 respectively.
+	* All conv layers include relu as an output activation function.
+	* I have used a max pooling layer followed by a first conv layers.
+	* I have use 3 Dropout layers with drop probability 0.3 after each conv layers.
+	* After all Conv layers, I flatten all the output neuron
+	* Used 4 Dense layers with output units 100, 50, 10, 1 respectively

+(model.py lines 56-74)

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+Additionally we added a checkpoint callback from which the model will only save if validation loss will decrease.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, as well as used data augmentation techniques to flip the image.

 For details about how I created the training data, see the next section.